Trusted-AI/adversarial-robustness-toolbox/README.md

 **Detection of Poisoning Attacks:**
 * Detection based on activations analysis ([Chen et al., 2018](https://arxiv.org/abs/1811.03728))
 * Detection based on data provenance ([Baracaldo et al., 2018](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8473440))
+* Detection based on spectral signatures ([Tran et al., 2018](https://papers.nips.cc/paper/8024-spectral-signatures-in-backdoor-attacks.pdf))

 ## Setup

 ### Installation with `pip`

 The toolbox is designed and tested to run with Python 3.
 ART can be installed from the PyPi repository using `pip`:

 ```bash